99kaits/tomochan/README.md

 some type of imageboard (images not implemented yet) using python/flask, and sqlite

 TODO:
+- move more shit to config file
+- split into modules
 - refactor templates
 - save name in cookie
 - better tabbing on the post form, plus ctrl-enter to send